Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: Aplication of the MCA quantum algorithm to multiloop topologies with four and five eloops

 \subsection{The $t$ channel at four eloops}

-The $t-$channel with two edges per set is depicted in Fig.~\ref{Topologies_figure}B. Regarding the implementation of the algorithm, we start by fixing the state of the edge $e_0$ obtaining the nineteen eloop clauses shown in Eq.~(\ref{4t18cw}).
+The $t-$channel with two edges per set is depicted in Fig.~\ref{Topologies_figure}A. With regard to the implementation of the algorithm, we tag the state of the edge $e_0$ obtaining the nineteen eloop clauses shown in Eq.~(\ref{4t18cw}).
 Applying the algorithms \texttt{MutualAuxMatrix} and \texttt{GraphConditionCombination} in a sequential order to \Eq{4t18cw} we obtain

 implying the need of only six ancillary qubits in the $\ket{a}$ register.
-This result shows a significant reduction compared to the thirteen qubits needed in the MCX algorithm~\cite{Ramirez-Uribe:2024wua}.
-Following with the application of the algorithms \texttt{MutualClausesMatrix}, \texttt{GraphCondition} \texttt{-Combination} and \texttt{Optuna} in a sequential order, we obtain that the optimized eloop clauses grouping is given by
+This result shows a significant reduction compared to the thirteen qubits needed in the MCX algorithm.
+Following with the application of the algorithms \texttt{MutualClausesMatrix}, \texttt{GraphCondition} \texttt{-Combination} and \texttt{Optuna} in a sequential order, we obtain that the optimised eloop clauses grouping is given by